CompuTec/computec-docs/docs/processforce/user-guide/complaint-management/complaint-group.md

     Administration → Setup → Complaints → Complaint Groups
 :::

-This form allows the user to define and edit Complaint Groups, to categorize [Reason Codes](./complaint-reason.md) for reporting and analysis purposes.
+The Complaint Group form enables users to define and manage Complaint Groups, to categorize [Reason Codes](./complaint-reason.md) for reporting and analysis purposes.These groups can be applied across customer, supplier, and internal complaints, providing better organization and insights.
+Users can add remarks as needed and select multiple options simultaneously for greater flexibility.

-The Group can be used for customer, supplier, and internal purposes.
-Remarks can be added if needed.
-The user can pick more than one option simultaneously.

 ![Complaint Group](./media/complaint-group/complaint-group.webp)

+---
+By effectively utilizing Complaint Groups, businesses can streamline their complaint management process, ensuring that reasons for complaints are categorized accurately for comprehensive analysis and improved decision-making.